Dify + MCP Control Plane

 The same architecture supports three routes to Dify adoption.

-Use Dify to package the agent and MCP to expose the narrow tools needed for one useful workflow.
+Use Dify to package the agent and MCP to expose the narrow tools needed for the workflow.

-Use Policy OS to make approval states, blocked states, runbooks, and evidence visible before scale.
+Use Policy OS to show approval states, blocked states, runbooks, and evidence before scale.

 Turn repeatable workflows into Dify templates or plugin candidates after sanitizing setup and proof.